JamesVonRaj/particle-system-statistical-analysis/README.md

-# Particle Systems Statistical Analysis
+# Particle System Statistical Analysis
 A set of scripts used to analyze nearest neighbor distance data for swelled particle systems.

 ## Overview